ljoycewright/Gas-Electric-Usage/README.md

 ## Milestones

-- Import CSV as data source
+- Import CSV as datasource with Jupyter Notebook
 - Created database with SQLite3
 - Cleanup and aggregate data using SQLite3 and Pandas
 - Use Matplotlib to visualize data